 A double opt-in asks the subscriber to confirm via a follow-up email before they join the list.
 It adds one step, which costs a little upfront conversion, but it produces a cleaner, more engaged list and protects your sender reputation, which matters for the deliverability of every email after.

 On compliance: GDPR does not explicitly require double opt-in, but it does require consent that is unambiguous, specific, informed, and freely given.
-Double opt-in is the simplest way to prove that consent and is effectively expected in some markets.
+Double opt-in is the simplest way to prove consent and is effectively expected in some markets.
 For most eCommerce lists, the cleaner list and better deliverability make double opt-in worth the small conversion cost.

 🚀 Quick takeaway